mHaines9219/the_counter/README.md

 ## MVP

-- Query a URL to locate all the "the"s on the page
+- Query a URL to locate all the given words on the page
-- Different messages based on quantity of "the"s
+- Different messages based on quantity of given word

 ## Stretch Goals